 Original Creations, Infinite Possibilities

-THE STORY OF HENRY E. BAKER
+HENRY E. BAKER

-And why we know what we know about Early African American Inventors
+Why we know what we know about Early African American Inventors

-Henry Edwin Baker, 1857-1928 (c.
+Henry E. Baker, 1857-1928 (c.
 1902)

 "It is not so apparent, however, to the general public that along the line of inventions also the colored race has made surprising and substantial progress; and that it has followed, even if "after off," the footsteps of the more favored race.
 And it is highly important, therefore, that we should make note of what the race has achieved along this line to the end that proper credit may be accorded as having made some contribution to our national progress" (Baker, 1913, p.
 1-2).